auroris/OpenIddict-WindowsAuth/README.md

 ### Installation

+The OpenID server needs to be at the root of the IIS web site.
+The most common way to accomplish this without disturbing any existing web sites is to publish it on a subdomain or on a different port.
+You will also need to enable both anonymous authentication and windows authentication.

-When publishing to IIS, you need to enable BOTH anonymous authentication and windows authentication.
-This application is stateless, so whenever the application is unloaded or recycled any tokens issued will no longer be valid.
-You can configure IIS to suspend rather than terminate the application during periods of inactivity and set the recycle period settings to mitigate this.
+OpenIddict-WindowsAuth is stateless, so whenever the application is unloaded or recycled any tokens issued will no longer be valid.
+You can configure the app pool to suspend rather than terminate during periods of inactivity and alter the recycle period settings to fire on a set schedule during periods of inactivity.

-This application relies on Windows Integrated Authentication and must run on a domain joined computer.
+Windows Integrated Authentication requires IIS run on a domain joined computer or else you will only be able to authenticate with local computer accounts.

 ## Configuration

-Configuration for the application is stored in appsettings.json; and there are two keys you need to be aware of: IdentityServer:Hosts and IdentityServer:Groups
+Configuration for the application is primarily via appsettings.json, though environment variables and command line options are supported as well.
+There are two keys you need to be aware of: IdentityServer:Hosts and IdentityServer:Groups

 ### IdentityServer:Hosts